SNMetamorph/PrimeXT/documentation/docs/eng/intro.md

 ﻿---
 sidebar_position: 1
-description: Modern SDK for the Xash3D FWGS engine, with cross-platform support and improved graphics/physics, while retaining all the features and approaches to work inherent in GoldSrc and Xash3D.
-Based on XashXT, and therefore has all the functionality inherent in XashXT and Spirit Of Half-Life.
+description: Modern Half-Life 1 SDK for the Xash3D FWGS engine, supports cross-platform and have improved graphics & physics, and a lot of new features, while retaining all the features and approaches to work inherent in GoldSrc and Xash3D.
 ---

 # Introduction